 I replied, “Elementary school digital citizen activities.
 So, what is it that kids do on computers most?”
 “Games and videos,” he replied.
 I can attest to that.My son likes to watch videos of game walkthroughs where people take videos of themselves playing through a game to the end, all while commenting on what’s going on; much like watching a movie.
-He also likes to play free games.
 18 Incredible Digital Citizenship Web Resources for Teachers.
 Every teacher can benefit from having some good digital citizenship Web resources available to share with students.

 We like the kinds of tools that will help you help them learn about appropriate and exemplary behaviors in any online environment.
 As a teacher, you’re in the perfect position to be the best source of digital citizenship development any student could hope for.
 You’re not alone, either—we’ve gathered a list of digital citizenship Web resources from people who are just like you.
 The list we’re presenting you with today has 18 of the best digital citizenship Web resources available.
 A Better Roadmap to Global Digital Citizenship Practices.
 There’s lots to think about when it comes to ensuring guidelines for safety and proper etiquette for our digital students in their tech-oriented lives.

 What’s the best way to guide students towards global digital citizenship practices?
 Let’s begin at the beginning.
 Digital Citizenship without the “global” can be seen as 9 elements under 3 headings: Embrace Civility.
 Cyber Savvy is a student-led, positive norms approach to teach upper intermediate, middle, and high school students (grades 5 – 12) about digital safety, including effective digital decision-making, safe posting of personal information, digital relationships, social networking, cyberbullying, and digital dating/exploitation.